wix-incubator/react-native-autogrow-textinput/README.md

 # react-native-autogrow-textinput
-A helper component meant to be used as a drop-in replacement for RN TextInput
+A helper component meant to be used as a drop-in replacement for RN TextInput to allow automatic expanding of a multi-line text input according to the number of lines

 ## Installation